-There are three cases when a share certificate Singapore may be issued by a company with different procedures for each.
+There are three cases in which a share certificate may be issued by a company in Singapore, with different procedures for each one.

 This happens when a shareholder gives or sells their shares to another.
 This new shareholder may be an individual or corporation.
-The first shareholder either remains with fewer shares or ceases to be a shareholder in which case their share certificate is canceled.
-In the former case, two new share certificates are issued with the old one being canceled.
+The first shareholder either remains one with fewer shares or ceases to be a shareholder, in which case their share certificate is canceled.
+In the case of the former, two new share certificates are issued with the old one being canceled.

 This is the issuance of new shares to new members by the company.
 This increases a company’s share numbers without affecting existing and thus no shares are canceled.
 The crucial thing, as mentioned earlier, is that directors be granted the powers to create new shares that exist for a period and is renewed annually.
 New share certificates are issued and the register of shareholders is updated together with the register of share allotments.